Lock Haven, Pennsylvania: 20th and 21st centuries

 The state of Pennsylvania acquired Central State Normal School in 1915 and renamed it Lock Haven State Teachers College in 1927.
 Between 1942 and 1970, the student population grew from 146 to more than 2,300; the number of teaching faculty rose from 25 to 170, and the college carried out a large building program.
 The school's name was changed to Lock Haven State College in 1960, and its emphasis shifted to include the humanities, fine arts, mathematics, and social sciences, as well as teacher education.
 Becoming Lock Haven University of Pennsylvania in 1983, it opened a branch campus in Clearfield, 48 mi west of Lock Haven, in 1989.

-An 8 acre industrial area in Castanea Township adjacent to Lock Haven was placed on the National Priorities List of uncontrolled hazardous waste sites (commonly referred to as Superfund sites) in 1982.
+An 8 acre industrial area in Castanea Township adjacent to Lock Haven was placed on the National Priorities List of uncontrolled hazardous waste sites, commonly referred to as Superfund sites, in 1982.
 Drake Chemical, which went bankrupt in 1981, made ingredients for pesticides and other compounds at the site from the 1960s to 1981.
 Starting in 1982, the United States Environmental Protection Agency began a clean-up of contaminated containers, buildings, and soils at the site and by the late 1990s had replaced the soils.
 Equipment to treat contaminated groundwater at the site was installed in 2000 and continues to operate.

+Karnish Instruments was a privately owned company in Lock Haven that manufactured aircraft parts such as dials and pointers.
+They coated many of their products with radioactive paint containing radium-266, allowing them to glow in the dark.
+The company was established in the late 1940s, at a building near what is now the William T. Piper Memorial Airport.
+The company moved to a larger building downtown in 1953, and eventually closed in 1979.
+In 2007, the United States Nuclear Regulatory Commission, discovered "significant levels" of radioactive contamination at both former Karnish buildings, as well as an adjacent retirement home.
+From 2008 to 2018, the affected properties were demolished and the radioactive contamination was cleaned up with government funding.